Editor's note: This article was originally published in 2018 and has been updated in April 2020 with fresh content and insights. Enjoy!

 Starbucks has been using a gamified rewards program for years, allowing customers to collect points that can be exchanged for “free” food and beverages.
 The rewards program takes the sting out of a pricy latte and ensures that customers return to Starbucks time after time.

 Like Starbucks, you want your users to be engaged and come back to your product often.
-That means you need to:
+To do that, you need to:

 - Give them a variety of interesting tasks to complete.